Looking for the best things to do in Solvang, CA? Where is Solvang? Why is it such a beloved spot in Southern California?

 3. The Little Mermaid Fountain

-Similar to the mermaid fountain in Denmark, you will find a smaller scale of the Mermaid statue in Solvang.
+Like the Mermaid fountain in Denmark, you will find a smaller-scale of the Mermaid statue in Solvang.
 The statue was installed in 1976 in Denmark Square.

-This is one of those pit stops that you’ll make along the way to explore another spot in Solvang.
+This is one of those quick stops as you explore another spot in Solvang.
 You’ll see it, take your shot (if you want one) and move on.
-Just so you know, it is there.
+So that you know, it is there.

 Hans Christian Andersen was a Danish author that wrote some of the most famous fairytales… The Little Mermaid, The Princess and the Pea, Ugly Duckling, and many more.